stephennimmo/ocp4-upi-install/README.md

 # Prerequisites

 - Install RHEL 8.2 on services machine.
 (192.168.1.11)
+    - Partitioning
+        - / - 100 GB
+        - /home - 100 GB
+        - /nfs - the rest!
+This will be used as an NFS server for OCP storage
 - Setup a network bridge for libvirt to use for the bootstrap node.
 ```
 nmcli connection add type bridge con-name br0 ifname br0